Odometer fraud and tampering in Nevada

 - The evidence was discovered during an illegal search and seizure.

-Charged with odometer fraud in Las Vegas or Reno?
+Charged with odometer fraud in Las Vegas?
 Call us for help…

-If you have been accused of federal or Nevada odometer tampering or odometer fraud, we invite you to contact us for a free consultation.
+If you have been accused of federal or Nevada odometer tampering or odometer fraud, our Las Vegas fraud lawyers invite you to contact us for a consultation.

-Our caring Reno and Las Vegas, Nevada criminal defense lawyers know it can be hard to prove fraudulent intent.
+Our caring Las Vegas criminal defense lawyers know it can be hard to prove fraudulent intent.
 We’ll find the weakness in the prosecutor’s case and use it to try to get your charges reduced or even dismissed – or, if necessary, to prove to a jury that you are not guilty at trial.

 - NRS 484D.310.